intellehub/redprint-ng/ReadMe.md

 # Redprint - Laravel CRUD Generator with Vue.js

 A Laravel package for generating CRUD operations with Vue.js frontend integration.

-Supports Element Plus, Tailwind CSS, and customizable layouts.
+**NOTE:** Redprint is **extremely** opinionated about how you should structure your Laravel + Vue 3 project.
+It is designed to be used with Laravel 11+ and Vue 3+ using Element Plus and Tailwind CSS.

+This package is still in development and may not be fully stable.

 ## Installation